CowboyArtist/AgileProject23/README.md

 ### Source code
 The source code can be found in folder "sjovikvass_app".

+### Breakdown of contributions
+Breakdown of contributions can be found on github.com under Insights->Contributors.
+NOTE: We programmed in pairs.

 ### Google Drive
 Meeting protocols and reviews can be found in our Google Drive.